AusClimateService/npcp/reports/phase1/phase1_report.md

 </p>

-For the cross validation task, all three methods perform similarity well with respect to both the annual mean (e.g. Figure 5.1.3) and seasonal cycle (e.g. Figure 5.1.4 and 5.1.5).
+For the cross validation task, all three univariate methods perform similarity well with respect to both the annual mean (e.g. Figure 5.1.3) and seasonal cycle (e.g. Figure 5.1.4 and 5.1.5).
 The relative ranking of the methods in terms of the spatial mean absolute error differs depending on exactly which RCM and variable is assessed.
-It does not appear to make much difference whether the data are dynamically downscaled prior to bias correction or not.
+It does not appear to make much difference whether the data are dynamically downscaled prior to univariate bias correction or not.
+The relative performance of the multivariate methods is reversed relative to the historical task and the better of the two on cross validation (MBCn) performs only slightly worse than the univariate methods.

 <p align="center">
     <img src="tasmin_mean-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png">